 During his tenure, Mt.
-SAC has won the prestigious Learfield Sports Directors Cup, an award recognizing the nations top 2-year college athletics program, four (2011, 2013, 2014 & 2015) NATYCAA Cup Championships (a national award recognizing athletic excellence at the two-year college level), in addition to a second place finish.
-The program has also garnered 5 South Coast Conference Supremacy Awards.
+SAC has won the prestigious Learfield Sports Directors Cup, an award recognizing the nations top 2-year college athletics program, five (2011, 2013, 2014, 2015 & 2016) NATYCAA Cup Championships (a national award recognizing athletic excellence at the two-year college level), in addition to a second place finish.
+The program has also garnered 6 South Coast Conference Supremacy Awards.

 Jennum has been part of the Mt.
 SAC family since 1995 and previously served as the Director of PE and Associate Athletics Director.
 As the Director of PE and Associate A.D., he co-administered the division's educational programs and shared oversight of Mt.
 SAC’s 22 competitive sports programs for men and women.